-Do you know when the worst times are to trade and when you should actually be trading?
+Do you find yourself constantly asking “when is the worst time to trade Forex” Do you know when not to trade and when you should actually be trading?
 If not, then you’re in the right place!

 We all want to know when to to buy or sell a market.

 You could say this has become vastly the number one thought many traders have even before opening up the charts.
 Even though, this is a crucial part to a traders success.
 It’s also just as important for a trader to know when not to trade as much as when to take a trade.

 You’ve been following the GBPUSD pair for some time, its got to a perfect location at a key level of support.

 Then a nice looking pin bar forms of the support.

 It’s the end of the week, Friday in fact.